ARMmbed/mbed-os-5-docs/docs/reference/api/platform/Assert.md

 ### Assert usage example

-MBED_ASSERT macro can be used for runtime evaluation of expressions.
-If the evaluation fails, an error message will be printed out to bash in the below format.
-Note that MBED_ASSERT macro is available in Debug and Develop build profiles but not in Release builds.
+You can use the `MBED_ASSERT` macro for runtime evaluation of expressions.
+If the evaluation fails, an error message prints to bash in the below format.
+Note that the `MBED_ASSERT` macro is available in the debug and develop build profiles but not in the release build profile.

 mbed assertation failed: <EVALUATED EXPRESSION>, file: <FILE NAME>, line <LINE NUMBER IN FILE>

-The below function uses MBED_ASSERT to validate pointer to serial_t object.
+The below function uses `MBED_ASSERT` to validate a pointer to `serial_t` object.

 ```C
 uint8_t serial_tx_active(serial_t *obj) {